The Law Faculty Griffith College

 Undergraduate Degree Programmes

-We also offer two core undergraduate degree programmes namely the LLB (Hons) degree or the BA (Hons) degree in Business and Law.
-Both degrees are recognised for entry purposes by the Law Society of Ireland and the Honorable Society of Kings Inns, where graduates may pursue vocational training as solicitors and barristers respectively.
+Our undergraduate degree programmes are recognised for entry purposes by the Law Society of Ireland and the Honorable Society of Kings Inns, where graduates may pursue vocational training as solicitors and barristers respectively.

 By way of assisting in student career development, the Law Faculty also provides one to one careers advice through our Careers Advisor, who also actively assists students in seeking suitable legal internships.
 Faculty lecturers come from a range of academic and professional backgrounds and bring this expertise into the classroom.
 Many are active researchers of national and international repute in fields as diverse as Constitutional and Company Law, Gender and Human Rights Law, Intellectual Property and Legal Education.
 Some are considered to be leaders in these fields.